Survey Results - Trainee feedback on Blaser Mills Law

 Trainees are right at the heart of the firm and nothing demonstrates this more clearly than the fact that the majority of our trainees choose Blaser Mills Law as their career firm, often going on to become partners within the firm.
 Progression to partnership is strictly on merit and excellence is continuously rewarded throughout your career at Blaser Mills Law.
 We are proud of the diversity of our teams of lawyers, in terms of experience, background and approach.
 We therefore look for diversity in our trainees too.

 Perks: Trainees are enrolled into our pension scheme and are given life cover from day one.
-Trainees are also involved in our employee benefits scheme which includes offers and discounts on a variety of products and experiences.
 As part of the mentor scheme, trainees will get together multiple times a year for social events.
 Generous company sick pay; flexible working culture; group life assurance; commitment to development and progression; quality exposure to matters.

-We also offer an employee assistance programme including counselling, legal advice, wellbeing initiatives and financial planning for colleagues.
-Eye care vouchers and volunteering days.
+We also offer a supportive working environment, employee assistance programme including counselling, legal advice, wellbeing initiatives and financial planning for colleagues.

-Internal book club: The firm has started its very first own internal book club.
-Are you a fan of reading and want to join in on our free flowing discussions?
-Treats included.
+Internal book club: The firm runs a bi-monthly internal book club for fans of reading who want to join in on our free-flowing discussions.
+Treats included!

 Diversity and inclusion